jd12/computer-builders-quiz/README.md

 Your job is to correct the file.
 Use all of your skills to make this file better.
 Fix each flaw and keep running it and fixing it until the script runs perfectly.

-First copy and paste [errors.txt](errors.txt) into your workspace and fix all the errors
+Copy and paste [errors.txt](errors.txt) into your workspace and fix all the errors

+## Part II: Hailstone Numbers

-2. Write a program that generates a sequence of hailstone numbers The hailstone numbers can be described succinctly as follows: Start with a positive integer; if that number is even, divide it in half, and continue; if the number is odd, triple it and add 1, and continue.
+Write a program that generates a sequence of hailstone numbers The hailstone numbers can be described succinctly as follows: <br><br>

+Start with a positive integer; if that number is even, divide it in half, and continue; if the number is odd, triple it and add 1, and continue.
 Proceed in this way until you arrive at the value 1.  <br><br>
 For example, if you start with 20, this is the sequence you get: `20,10,5,16,8,4,2,1`.
 If you start